Sunday, October 28 | 5 p.m.

 All Saints Communion and “Reformation and the Printing Press.”

-After a light supper, at 7, Dr. Pearce Carefoote (Head of U of T’s rare-book collection) concludes our year-long celebration of the Reformation which started in 1517.
+After a light supper, at 7, Dr. Pearce Carefoote (Head of U of T’s rare-book collection) concludes our year-long celebration of the 500th anniversary of the Reformation.
 In an illustrated talk, he explains that it couldn’t have happened as it did without the invention of the printing press.
 Contributions appreciated.

 Sunday, November 4 | 4 p.m.